zhangzhu-zz/zhangzhu-zz.github.io/_pages/about.md

 # 📖 Professional Affiliations
 - *2024.09 - Present*, Student Membership of the American Society of Civil Engineers (ASCE)
+- *2024.09 - Present*, Student Membership of the Chinese Society of Theoretical and Applied Mechanics (CSTAM)
 - *2024.04 - Present*, Student Membership of the Chinese Society for Vibration Engineering (CSVE)